 We reuse items that are nontoxic can easily replace plastics.

 We use recycle boxes in the office for paper and cardboard.

 We share our actions with our friends and family, and we incentivize all around us to do the same.

-Please note: The appearance of external links on our website does not constitute endorsement by Halkin Investments LLP on the information, products or services contained therein and Halkin Investments LLP does not exercise any editorial control or responsibility over the information you may find at these locations.
+Please note: The appearance of external links on our website does not constitute endorsement by Halkin Investments Holdings Limited on the information, products or services contained therein and Halkin Investments LLP does not exercise any editorial control or responsibility over the information you may find at these locations.
 Although we make every effort to ensure these links are accurate, up to date and relevant, Halkin Investments LLP does not take responsibility for pages maintained by the external websites.